onzfonz/comp227/src/content/1/en/part1b.md

 [The newest revisions of Chrome handle the newer features of JavaScript pretty well](https://compat-table.github.io/compat-table/es2016plus/) without transpiling the code.
 Alternatively, you can use a tool like [JS Bin](https://jsbin.com/?js,console).

-JavaScript can be reminiscent, both in name and syntax, to Java.
+JavaScript can be reminiscent, both in name and syntax, of Java.
 But when it comes to the language's core, they could not be more different.
 Coming from a Java background, the behavior of JavaScript can seem a bit alien, especially if one does not make the effort to look up its features.

-In certain circles, it has also been popular to attempt "simulating" Java features and design patterns in JavaScript.
+In certain circles, it has also been popular to attempt "*simulating*" Java features and design patterns in JavaScript.
 We do not recommend doing this as the languages and their ecosystems are ultimately very different.

 ### Variables